-- Architects-an updated & searchable roster is available on the website and may be obtained in electronic form. - Engineers-an updated & searchable roster is available on the website and may be obtained in print form. - Surveyors-a continually updated & searchable roster is available on the website and may be obtained in print form. - Landscape architects-a roster is published annually in print form and distributed to all code jurisdictions.
-For the most recent registration information contact the board office.
+Architects- an updated & searchable roster is available on the website and may be obtained in electronic form.

+Engineers- an updated & searchable roster is available on the website and may be obtained in print form.

+Surveyors-a continually updated & searchable roster is available on the website and may be obtained in print form.

+Landscape architects- a continually updated & searchable roster is available on the website and may be obtained in print form.